klailatimad/web-scraping-tutorial/projects/patek-scraping/README.md

     ```

     This command executes the spider, and the results will be saved in a file named `patek_<timestamp>.json`, and the logs will be written to `patek_<timestamp>.log`, where `<timestamp>` is the current date and time.

+## Troubleshooting

+Encountering issues is common during web scraping.
+Here are some common problems and suggested solutions:

+- **Data not being scraped properly:** Ensure the selectors used in the spider are up to date with the current structure of the Patek Philippe website.
+Websites often update their HTML structure.

+- **Getting banned or receiving a 403 Forbidden error:** This likely means you're sending too many requests.
+Consider implementing delay mechanisms or using a rotating proxy service to avoid IP bans.

+- **'Spider not found' error when running the spider:** Ensure that the name of the spider in the `patek.py` file matches the one used in the command line.

+- **Missing fields in the output data:** Not all watches may have the same set of information available.
+Adjust your parsing logic to handle cases where certain fields might be missing.

+Remember, troubleshooting requires a good understanding of the code and the website you are interacting with.
+Keep an eye on the official website's changes and Scrapy updates.

+## Best Practices

+- **Respect Robots.txt:** Always check `robots.txt` before scraping any website, as it contains rules about what you should not be scraping.
+- **User-Agent Strings:** Use legitimate user-agent strings to prevent getting blocked.
+- **Error Handling:** Implement comprehensive error handling in your code to catch and log errors, making troubleshooting easier.
+- **Maintenance:** Regularly maintain your code, especially since website structures can change frequently, which might break your scraping script.

 ## Important Notes